Churches prepare to reopen with new guidelines in place

-When President Trump declared houses of worship to be "essential," the first question everybody had was, "When will my parish open?"
-Well, the simple answer is not this Sunday.
+When President Trump declared houses of worship to be “essential,” the first question everybody had was, “When will my parish open?”
+The simple answer is, when the pastor says so.

 The Diocese of Buffalo has assembled a COVID-19 task force, led by Father Sean Paul Fleming, director of Worship for the diocese.
 The team has been working to implement the new diocesan guidelines, making sure they comply with state guidelines and those published by the Center for Disease Control that call for limiting exposure risk to older staff and those with medical conditions, having soap and hand sanitizer on the premises, and encouraging use of masks or other cloth face coverings.
 Other suggestions include rescheduling services so the premises may be adequately cleaned and limiting gatherings to no more than 10 people.

-"We're trying to follow the state guidelines, but we're also trying to be even more cautious, more patient, just because we realize Masses of 10 people or less are not a practical thing and not really a goal, so we're trying to maintain livestreaming and all those other things that have helped us."
+“We’re trying to follow the state guidelines, but we’re also trying to be even more cautious, more patient, just because we realize Masses of 10 people or less are not a practical thing and not really a goal, so we’re trying to maintain livestreaming and all those other things that have helped us,” explained Father Fleming.

-Currently, Father Fleming and his team of clergy and laypeople are working on parish guidelines to keep parishes safe from the spread of coronavirus.
-These include the use of hand sanitizers, the cleaning of pews after Mass, distribution of the Eucharist, and handling of the sacrament of reconciliation.
+The guidelines include the use of hand sanitizers, the cleaning of pews after Mass, distribution of the Eucharist, and handling of the sacrament of reconciliation.
 The task force is also organizing a FAQ to answer some of the questions they received from pastors and parish administrators.
-Father Fleming wants to "help the pastors hit the ground running.”
+Father Fleming wants to “help the pastors hit the ground running.”
 The full list can be found at http://www.buffalodiocese.org/ guidance-reopening.

 Eileen Warner, director of pastoral ministry at St. Amelia’s, is using the Tonawanda parish as a guide for the diocesan playbook.
 “You’d be surprised how comprehensive this needs to be,” she said.